cysteger/Meta-CD/README.md

 Meta‑CD integrates four key parameters:

 - Genome size (Mbp)
-- Relative abundance (%)
+- Relative abundance of target species (%)
-- Community sequencing depth (Gb)
+- Sequencing depth (Gb)
 - Sample DNA quantity (ng)

-These parameters determine the number of bases sequenced for a species, the achievable coverage, and the feasibility of downstream analyses such as:
+These parameters determine the theoretical number of bases sequenced for a target species, the achievable coverage, and the feasibility of downstream analyses such as:

 - Taxonomic profiling
 - Functional profiling
-- Rare gene detection
+- Rare taxon/gene detection
 - MAG recovery

 The tool implements coverage equations commonly used in metagenomics, including:

-- **Achieved coverage**
+- Achieved coverage
-- **Required depth for target coverage**
+- Required depth for target coverage
-- **Minimum relative abundance for detection**
+- Minimum relative abundance for detection
-- **DNA‑quantity‑limited effective depth**

-MAG recovery thresholds are based on typical coverage requirements for high‑quality genome assembly.
+- Adjustment by genome size and DNA quantity

 ---

 # How Meta‑CD Works

-## 1. Post‑Sequencing Analysis
-Given observed sequencing depth and relative abundance, the tool calculates:

-- Bases sequenced for the species
-- Achieved coverage
-- DNA‑quantity‑adjusted coverage
-- MAG recovery potential
-- Coverage estimation table

-## 2. Pre‑Sequencing Estimation
+## 1. Pre‑Sequencing Estimation
-Given a target coverage, the tool estimates:
+Given the desired coverage of a target species, the tool estimates:

 - Required sequencing depth
 - Minimum detectable relative abundance
-- DNA‑quantity‑adjusted detection thresholds
+- Adjusted detection thresholds by genome size and DNA quantity

+## 2. Post‑Sequencing Analysis
+Given the total sequencing depth and relative abundance of a target species, the tool calculates:

+- Total bases sequenced for the species
+- Achieved coverage, adjusted by genome size and DNA quantity
+- MAG recovery potential

 ## 3. Coverage Estimation Table
-A depth × abundance matrix is generated to help users quickly evaluate:
+A pre-generated depth × abundance matrix to help users quickly evaluate:

 - Feasibility of taxonomic profiling
 - Functional profiling thresholds
-- Rare gene detection
+- Rare taxon/gene detection
 - MAG recovery likelihood

 ---